 If your brown spots are closer to dead spots, you can reseed and grow new grass.
-The best time to reseed your lawn is to include this grass care process in early summer or spring, but with some dedication to your lawn solution, you can fix those spots in the summer, too.
+The best time to reseed your lawn is to include this grass care process in spring or fall, but with some dedication to your lawn solution, you can fix those spots in the summer, too.

-Now that you know how to keep up proper lawn care and lawn solutions throughout the summer, here are some bonus grass care pro-tips for the best looking lawn in your neighborhood.
+Now that you know how to keep up proper lawn care and lawn solutions throughout the summer, here are some lawn care pro-tips for the best-looking lawn in your neighborhood.